 If you are experiencing anxiety or symptoms of depression you should see your doctor who can offer you support and advice.
 They can refer you to a counsellor, and may also provide any treatment you need.

 Remember, you can seek help either directly after the assault, or in the following days, months or years.
 There is no time limit.
+Trust your instincts.
+It is not OK for someone to make you have sex against your will.

 Find out more about sexual assault and abuse helplines.